jonasmaertens/TASEP/README.md

    - [PyTorch Installation](https://pytorch.org/get-started/locally/)

-   Note: If you're on a Mac, consider using Metal Performance Shaders (MPS) instead of CUDA and modify the code accordingly. ([PyTorch on Apple Silicon](https://developer.apple.com/metal/pytorch/))
+   Note: If you're on a Mac, CPU is probably faster than Metal Performance Shaders (MPS) ([PyTorch on Apple Silicon](https://developer.apple.com/metal/pytorch/))

 2. Install the following Python packages using Conda or Pip: